Ichiro Yamaguchi: Biography

 Ichiro Yamaguchi was born in Otaru, Hokkaido in 1980.
 He grew up listening to a wide variety of music, as his father ran a business that acted as a cafe during the daytime and as a bar at night.
 His father had lived in Europe for many years, so often played music such as the German electronic band Kraftwerk.
 The business would occasionally hold performances for musicians, such as Japanese folk singer Masato Tomobe.
 This variety made it feel natural for Yamaguchi to create multi-genre music.
 Yamaguchi began to play music naturally, learning how to play the guitar after picking up an acoustic guitar that was in his parents home.
 The first songs he learnt on the guitar were Kaguya-hime/Iruka's 1970 folk song "Nagoriyuki" and Takuro Yoshida's "Kekkon Shiyō yo" (1972).
 He was inspired to write lyrics by the large number of second hand books his father bought, such as those of Kenji Miyazawa, Osamu Dazai, Chūya Nakahara and Yoshiro Ishihara, as well as haiku poets Santōka Taneda and Shūji Terayama.

 In 1998, Yamaguchi formed a band with his high school friends from Sapporo Daiichi High School, called Dutchman, which performed British rock-inspired music.
 Yamaguchi acted as the band's vocalist and primary songwriter.
 Yamaguchi and the band were scouted and trained by Victor Entertainment, however the group never formally debuted with Victor.
 In 2002, the band released Demonstration, an album compiled of seven demos the band recorded between 2000 and 2002.
 After six years together, Dutchman broke up due to creative differences, when Yamaguchi tried adding electronic elements into their music, especially on the song "Mikazuki Sunset".
 It was originally performed with a rock sound, but Yamaguchi felt that a purely rock arrangement did not create the imagery he wanted to express, and incorporated dance music.

-After the band broke up, Yamaguchi kept the name Dutchman for his solo project as a DJ, where he created techno and club music.
-Yamaguchi had the idea that it would be interesting to mix electronic music with Japanese-style "folky melodies".
-When Yamaguchi was asked to create remix of the song "Shiranami Top Water" for the compilation album Music for Pardisco in 2004, he found it difficult to create the entire song by himself.
-These two reasons led him to ask Dutchman's former guitarist Motoharu Iwadera to start working with him again, and the pair created the band Sakanaction.
+Yamaguchi kept the name Dutchman for his solo project as a DJ, where he created techno and club music.
+He thought it would be interesting to mix electronic music with Japanese-style "folky melodies," and when Yamaguchi was asked to remix the song "Shiranami Top Water" for the compilation album Music for Pardisco in 2004, he found it difficult to create the entire song by himself.
+This led him back to Dutchman's former guitarist Motoharu Iwadera.
+They returned to working together again, and the pair created the band Sakanaction.